berkeley-scf/parallel-scf-2016/session2.md

  - If you have very many tasks and each one takes little time, the communication overhead of starting and stopping the tasks will reduce efficiency.

-Should multiple tasks be pre-assigned to a process (i.e., a worker) (sometimes called *prescheduling*) or should tasks be assigned dynamically as previous tasks finish?
+# Parallelization strategies: *Should multiple tasks be pre-assigned to a process (i.e., a worker) (sometimes called *prescheduling*) or should tasks
+be assigned dynamically as previous tasks finish?*

  - Basically if you have many tasks that each take similar time, you want to preschedule the tasks to reduce communication.
 If you have few tasks